thraraujo/pysymmpol/docs/_build/html/_sources/getting-started.md.txt

 We also imported the function `create_miwa` from the `utils` module for convenience.
 Now, let's create the polynomials at level n=3.
 We can instantiate them and find their explicit expressions using the `explicit(t)` method, where `t` represents the Miwa coordinates.
-Then block
+The block
 ```python
 n = 3
 t = create_miwa(n)